YogeshAbnave/multi-agent-orchestration-on-aws/multi-agent-orchestration-on-aws/AUTO-FIX-ENABLED.md

 ## ✅ What Changed

-The `npm run develop` command now **automatically fixes** all knowledge base directory issues before running any operations.
+The `npm run develop` command now **automatically fixes** all issues before running any operations:
+- ✅ Knowledge base directory issues
+- ✅ CDK bootstrap check and execution

 ## How It Works